ProfHariSeldon/CppND-Capstone-Hello-World/README.md

   * private variables in Class Game (./src/game.cpp and ./src/game.h) are hidden from (not inherited by) Class CatsVsDogs (./src/game.cats.vs.dogs.cpp and ./src/game.cats.vs.dogs.h).
   * ./src/game.cats.vs.dogs.cpp uses the functions (they are all public) defined in ./src/game.cpp and public variable bool _bGameRunning in ./src/game.h is shared between ./src/game.cpp and ./src/game.cats.vs.dogs.cpp
 * **PARTIAL:** Inheritance hierarchies are logical.
 Composition is used instead of inheritance when appropriate.
 Abstract classes are composed of pure virtual functions.
 Override functions are specified.
-  * Inheritance hierarchies are logical.
+  * Inheritance hierarchies for Class Game (./src/game.cpp and ./src/game.h) and Class CatsVsDogs (./src/game.cats.vs.dogs.cpp and ./src/game.cats.vs.dogs.h) are logical.
 Code is not complicated enough to require composition, abstract classes, virtual functions, or override functions.
 * **NO:** One function is overloaded with different signatures for the same function name.
   * Code is not complicated enough to require this.
 * **NO:** One member function in an inherited class overrides a virtual base class member function.